Skip to Main Content

 Harris Street, After Dark

-Pyrmont's bar scene has always operated in two registers: the high-volume venues orbiting The Star on the waterfront, and the local institutions that predate the casino and will likely outlast it.
+Pyrmont's bar scene has always operated in two registers: the high-volume venues orbiting The Star on the waterfront, and the local institutions that predate the casino.
 Quarrymans Hotel at 214-216 Harris Street belongs firmly to the second category.
 The building reads as what it is: a working pub with genuine age, set into a stretch of Pyrmont that still carries the texture of its industrial past.
 Approaching from Harris Street, the facade signals history before you reach the door, the kind of patina that recent fit-outs spend considerable budgets trying to replicate.

 Inside, the room does what old Sydney pubs do well: it holds people at different stages of an evening without forcing them into a single mode.
 Early arrivals treat it as a direct after-work venue.
 Later, the crowd thins and recalibrates around the bar itself.
 That second configuration is where Quarrymans earns its more serious attention.